Elizabeth Becker's When the War Was Over: Cambodia and the Khmer Rouge Revolution

 The reading room at DC-Cam, The Documentation Center of Cambodia, Phnom Penh

-Her writing has appeared in the Guardian, Granta, PEN America, The Walrus, Five Dials, Brick, Warscapes, and the Asia Literary Review, and her books have been translated into eighteen languages.
-In 2010, she received the Ovid Festival Prize, awarded annually to an international writer of promise.
+Her writing has appeared in the Guardian, Granta, PEN America, The Walrus, Five Dials, Brick, Warscapes, Frankfurter Allgemeine Zeitung, National Post, Globe & Mail, Literary Review of Canada, and the Asia Literary Review.
+In 2010, she received the Ovid Festival Prize, awarded each year to an international writer of promise.
 She lives in Montreal.

 DOGS AT THE PERIMETER, a novel, was originally published in Canada in 2011, and by Granta Books in the UK in February, 2012.
 The novel has since been translated into Dutch, Estonian, French, German, Hebrew, Italian, Spanish, and Turkish.

-She is currently working on a novel that draws on the teaching of Western classical music in China, and is the recipient of the Shanghai M Literary Residency for 2013-2014.
+She is currently completing a novel that draws on the teaching of Western classical music in China.
+She was the recipient of the Shanghai M Literary Residency for 2013, and is currently Writer-in-residence at the University of Guelph.
+With novelist and photographer Rawi Hage, she is the inaugural Stegner Fellow at Simon Fraser University.
+Their collaborative book and multimedia project will be published in 2015.

 To contact the author, please send a note to dogsattheperimeter at gmail dot com or a private message on Twitter, @madeleinethien